haveanicedaymydear/Assistant-Autogen/readme.md

 **Stage 1: Pre-processing**
 -   The script begins by scanning the `source-docs` Azure Blob Storage container for all PDF source documents.
--   Each PDF is read, its text is extracted, cleaned, and then saved as a `.txt` file in the `/processed_docs` directory.
+-   Each PDF is read, its text is extracted, cleaned, and then saved as a `.txt` file in the `processed-docs` container.
 This ensures that the AI agents work with a clean, consistent data source.

 **Stage 2: Concurrent Sectional Generation**
 -   The system initiates a writer and validator team for each of the document sections.